How to Source Wholesale Golf Apparel from China

 • Product scope (polos, mid-layers, jackets, pants/shorts; men’s/women’s)

-• Fit direction (regular vs athletic; any pain points you must solve)
+• Fit direction (regular vs. athletic; pain points you must solve)

 • Fabric targets (knit or woven, composition, handfeel, approximate GSM if known)